MaikeZuefle/DOWIS/README.md

 This repository contains code for the DOWIS prompt project.
 The dataset can be found on HuggingFace at [maikezu/dowis](https://huggingface.co/datasets/maikezu/dowis).

+> **TL;DR** — DOWIS is a multilingual dataset of human-recorded spoken and written instruction prompts, designed to enable realistic evaluation of Speech Large Language Models across 11 tasks and 12 languages.

 > 🆕 **New:** DOWIS now also contains spoken and written prompts in Albanian (sq), and for the tasks LIPREAD and SLU!
 >
 ---